top of page

 Step 1

-Place all your dried starter in the jar provided.
-Add 25 grams of water and 25 grams of any flour inside and mix until no dry flour remains.
-Let rest in a warm spot for 24 hours.
+Place all of your dried starter into the jar provided.
+Add 25 grams of water and 25 grams of any flour, then mix well until no dry flour remains.
+Let it rest in a warm spot for 24 hours.

 Step 2

-Next you will again add 25 grams of water and 25 grams of any flour and mix until no dry flour remains.
-Let rest again for 24 hours in a warm spot.
+Next, add another 25 grams of water and 25 grams of any flour, and mix until no dry flour remains.
+Let it rest again in a warm spot for 24 hours.

 Step 3

-Repeat step 2, but if the starter has come alive it might fill the jar and have lots of bubbles.
-If so, remove 1/2 of the starter and then add 25 grams of water and 25 grams of flour.
-Let rest for 12 hours
+Repeat step 2.
+If your starter has come to life, you may notice it expanding in the jar with lots of bubbles.
+If that happens, discard about half of the starter, then add 25 grams of water and 25 grams of flour.
+Mix well and let it rest for 12 hours.

 Step 4